-The following proposals are expected to be voted upon at the 2016 Annual Meeting:
+The following proposals are expected to be voted upon at the 2017 Annual Meeting:

-- The election of the six individuals named in this Proxy Statement to serve as members of our Board for a one-year term, each to serve until the 2017 Annual Meeting of Shareholders and until his successor is duly elected and qualified; - An advisory vote to approve the compensation of our Named Executive Officers; and - The ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2017.
+- The election of the seven individuals named in this Proxy Statement to serve as members of our Board for a one-year term, each to serve until the 2018 Annual Meeting of Shareholders and until their successor is duly elected and qualified; - An advisory vote to approve the compensation of our Named Executive Officers; - An advisory vote to approve the frequency of future advisory votes on the compensation of our Named Executive Officers; and - The ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018.

-Only shareholders of record on October 5, 2016 (the "record date") will be entitled to vote at the 2016 Annual Meeting, and each share will be entitled to one vote.
-At the close of business on the record date, there were 25,158,726 shares of our common stock outstanding and entitled to vote at the 2016 Annual Meeting.
+Only shareholders of record on October 11, 2017 (the "record date") will be entitled to vote at the 2017 Annual Meeting, and each share will be entitled to one vote.
+At the close of business on the record date, there were 25,499,598 shares of our common stock outstanding and entitled to vote at the 2017 Annual Meeting.

 All shares of our common stock represented by valid proxies received pursuant to this solicitation, and not revoked before they are exercised, will be voted in the manner specified.
-If no specification is made, properly executed and returned proxies will be voted "FOR" the director nominees named in this Proxy Statement, "FOR" approval, on an advisory basis, of the compensation of our Named Executive Officers, and "FOR" ratification, on an advisory basis, of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2017.
-Management is not aware of any matters, other than those specified herein, that will be presented for consideration at the 2016 Annual Meeting.
-If other matters are properly presented for consideration at the 2016 Annual Meeting, the proxies named on the proxy card will have the discretion to vote on those matters for you.
+If no specification is made, properly executed and returned proxies will be voted (i) "FOR" the director nominees named in this Proxy Statement, (ii) "FOR" approval, on an advisory basis, of the compensation of our Named Executive Officers, (iii) FOR "One Year" on the advisory vote on the frequency of future advisory votes on the compensation of our Named Executive Officers, and (iv) "FOR" ratification, on an advisory basis, of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018.
+Management is not aware of any matters, other than those specified herein, that will be presented for consideration at the 2017 Annual Meeting.
+If other matters are properly presented for consideration at the 2017 Annual Meeting, the proxies named on the proxy card will have the discretion to vote on those matters for you.

-Our Bylaws provide that the presence in person or by proxy of the holders of a majority of the outstanding shares of common stock entitled to vote at the 2016 Annual Meeting is necessary to constitute a quorum at the 2016 Annual Meeting and at any adjournments thereof.
-Signed proxies that withhold authority to vote for directors or reflect abstentions or broker non-votes (as described below) will be counted for purposes of determining if a quorum is present at the 2016 Annual Meeting.
+Our Bylaws provide that the presence in person or by proxy of the holders of a majority of the outstanding shares of common stock entitled to vote at the 2017 Annual Meeting is necessary to constitute a quorum at the 2017 Annual Meeting and at any adjournments thereof.
+Signed proxies that withhold authority to vote for directors or reflect abstentions or broker non-votes (as described below) will be counted for purposes of determining if a quorum is present at the 2017 Annual Meeting.
 If a quorum is not present, the shareholders holding a majority of the shares at the meeting, in person or by proxy, have the power to adjourn the meeting; however, if the reconvened meeting is more than 120 days from the date of the original meeting, then we must establish a new record date.
 At any reconvened meeting at which a quorum is present or represented, any business may be transacted that might have been transacted at the meeting as originally scheduled.